 Next, we drive to the vast Templar Convento de Cristo at Tomar.
 In 1157 Gualdim Pais, Grand Master of the Templars, was awarded the site of Roman Nabantia for his services against the Muslims.
 He built a fortress and church there but moved to an adjacent hill and here withstood a Muslim attack in 1190.
 In 1314 the Templars of Portugal were transformed into a new Order, the Order of Christ, thus avoiding the dissolution and persecution suffered by Templars elsewhere in Europe.
 Tomar became the headquarters of the Order of which Henry the Navigator became Grand Master between 1417 and 1460.
 In the early 16th century Joâo III transformed the Order into a monastic brotherhood, necessitating further construction.
 The huge complex today is built around six great cloisters.
 At its heart is the Charola, the sixteen-sided chapel of the Templars, a typical centrally-planned Templar church which, like its counterparts everywhere, is a free imitation of the Church of the Holy Sepulchre in Jerusalem.
 The complex has a good collection of Flemish paintings and interesting tombs and fine architectural detailing.
 Its treasure, however, is its very famous, highly decorated central window.

 We stay for the next three nights in Tomar.
+This evening, we shall dine at Taverna Antiqua, a medieval themed restaurant located in the historical centre of Tomar, a short walk from our hotel.
 (Overnight Tomar, Hotel dos Templários) BD

 - Maritime Village of Nazaré